AdarshAddee/wiPhish/README.md

 ## Windows
-> Unzip that downloaded zip folder at your desired destination and open your powerhsell in current directory and use following commands.
+> Unzip that downloaded zip folder at your desired destination and open your powerhsell and cmd in current directory and use following commands.

+### CMD
 ```
-main.bat
+.\main.bat
 ```

+### Powershell
 ```
-main.ps1
+.\main.ps1
 ```

 > <b>Hope you will use this tool for your learning and educational purpose.
 That's the purpose of this tool I made.</b>